saptak/spark/013-scala-primer.md

 ###Collections

 Scala has very convenient set of collections including Lists, Sets, Tuples, Iterators and Options.
-When you combine these data structures with anonymous fucntions and closures it is very expressive.
+When you combine these data structures with anonymous functions and closures it is very expressive.

 ```
 val strs = Array("This", "is", "happening")